ComputeCanada/magic_castle/docs/README.md

 on which will run the management instances.

 Requirements:
-- CPUS: 2 cores
+- CPUs: 2 cores
-- RAM: 4GB
+- RAM: 6GB

 #### 4.6.2 login

+The value associated with the `login` key is required to be a map with 2 keys: `type` and `count`.

 ##### count

 Number of login instances to create.